Revised October 23, 2023

 Amanda's Celtic Circles

-Featuring a four patch variation with pieced insets, this patchwork and applique pattern is very stash friendly.
+Featuring a four patch variation with pieced insets, this machine piecing and bias tape applique workshop is for a pattern that is very stash friendly.
 Please visit the Amanda's Celtic Circles Gallery for more pictures.

 Celtic Design + Applique Workshops